Redwood City Shotokan Karate Dojo

 About

 Redwood City Shotokan Karate Dojo offers practice in basic techniques (kihon) such as blocks, kicks, and punches.
 Students also work on kata, which are stylized combinations of techniques against imaginary opponents, and kumite, which is real fighting against real opponents.
-The program also includes a self-defense clinic.
+The dojo also holds a self-defense clinic.

 • Ages: 5–18 years old

-• Schedule: Practice on Tuesdays in the evening and on Thursdays in the evening
+• Schedule: Practice on Tuesdays in the evening and Thursdays in the evening

-• Price: Participation in practice is free to YMCA members; There is no charge to observe or to practice once or twice; Members of the YMCA may practice at the Sequoia Y free of charge, as it is a Y class; You may decide to join Shotokan Karate of America ($75 for the year); There are no fees to participate in kyu tests; New members pay $75 for SKA membership through the end of the year; Those who join in July or later receive $25 off their next year’s renewal.
+• Price: Participation in practice is free to YMCA members.
+There is no charge to observe or to practice once or twice.
+Members of the YMCA may practice at the Sequoia Y free of charge, as it is a Y class.
+You may decide to join Shotokan Karate of America ($75 for the year).
+New members pay $75 for SKA membership through the end of the year.
+Those who join in July or later receive $25 off their next year’s renewal.

-According to its mission statement, karate at this dojo can be practiced by everyone at any age for self-defense, to strengthen the entire body, improve balance, efficiency of movement, breathing, and overall health, without needing special equipment.
-The mission statement also says karate helps to strengthen the mind, develop courage, fortitude, and the ability to achieve goals, and that practice emphasizes spiritual values of courtesy, integrity, humility, justice, honor, and self-control.
-It states that the study of karate benefits the student in all areas of life, describing karate as more than a sport or martial art, more than self-defense, blocks, punches, and kicks, and as a way to become physically strong and have a strong mind and spirit to face problems, difficult situations, and to learn how to face oneself.
+The dojo follows a mission that states karate can be practiced by everyone at any age for self-defense, to strengthen the entire body, improve balance, efficiency of movement, breathing, and overall health, with no special equipment needed.
+The mission also states that karate helps to strengthen the mind, develop courage, fortitude, and the ability to achieve goals, and that karate practice emphasizes spiritual values of courtesy, integrity, humility, justice, honor, and self-control.
+According to this mission, the study of karate benefits the student in all areas of life and is described as more than a sport or martial art, more than self-defense, blocks, punches, and kicks, and as a way to become physically strong and have a strong mind and spirit to face problems, difficult situations, and oneself.

 • Ages: 5–18 years old

-• Schedule: Practice on Tuesdays in the evening and on Thursdays in the evening
+• Schedule: Practice on Tuesdays in the evening and Thursdays in the evening

-• Price: Participation in practice is free to YMCA members; There is no charge to observe or to practice once or twice; Members of the YMCA may practice at the Sequoia Y free of charge, as it is a Y class; You may decide to join Shotokan Karate of America ($75 for the year); There are no fees to participate in kyu tests; New members pay $75 for SKA membership through the end of the year; Those who join in July or later receive $25 off their next year’s renewal.
+• Price: Participation in practice is free to YMCA members.
+There is no charge to observe or to practice once or twice.
+Members of the YMCA may practice at the Sequoia Y free of charge, as it is a Y class.
+You may decide to join Shotokan Karate of America ($75 for the year).
+New members pay $75 for SKA membership through the end of the year.
+Those who join in July or later receive $25 off their next year’s renewal.

-According to its mission statement, karate at this dojo can be practiced by everyone at any age for self-defense, to strengthen the entire body, improve balance, efficiency of movement, breathing, and overall health, without needing special equipment.
-The mission statement also says karate helps to strengthen the mind, develop courage, fortitude, and the ability to achieve goals, and that practice emphasizes spiritual values of courtesy, integrity, humility, justice, honor, and self-control.
-It states that the study of karate benefits the student in all areas of life, describing karate as more than a sport or martial art, more than self-defense, blocks, punches, and kicks, and as a way to become physically strong and have a strong mind and spirit to face problems, difficult situations, and to learn how to face oneself.
+The dojo follows a mission that states karate can be practiced by everyone at any age for self-defense, to strengthen the entire body, improve balance, efficiency of movement, breathing, and overall health, with no special equipment needed.
+The mission also states that karate helps to strengthen the mind, develop courage, fortitude, and the ability to achieve goals, and that karate practice emphasizes spiritual values of courtesy, integrity, humility, justice, honor, and self-control.
+According to this mission, the study of karate benefits the student in all areas of life and is described as more than a sport or martial art, more than self-defense, blocks, punches, and kicks, and as a way to become physically strong and have a strong mind and spirit to face problems, difficult situations, and oneself.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.